 The inbound marketing methodology places emphasis on the marketing components of converting leads into customers for a good reason.
 Too often small to mid-sized businesses hand leads off from marketing to sales only to see the chain of data and alignment broken.

-The same marketing tools that you use to generate traffic and convert those visitors into leads can and should be integrated into your sales process.
+The same digital marketing tools that you use to generate traffic and convert those visitors into leads can and should be integrated into your sales process.
 If you are successful in this endeavor, you will close more deals, increase your revenue, and grow your business.